titomiguelcosta/tmcI18nPlugin/README.md

           }
         }

-  * Rebuild your model
+  * Rebuild your model (in case you do not use migrations)

         symfony doctrine:build-model
         symfony doctrine:build-forms
         symfony doctrine:build-filters
         symfony doctrine:build-sql

-  * Update you database tables by starting from scratch (it will delete all the existing tables, then re-create them):
+  * Update you database tables by starting from scratch (it will delete all the existing tables, then re-creates them):

         symfony doctrine:insert-sql